maxhumber/marc/README.md

 chain = MarkovChain(sequence)
 ```

-Use the `next` method to generate the next state from the chain:
+Use the `next` method to generate a next state:

 ```python
 chain.next('Rock')